-2 Control and management information will be exchanged between eCPRI entities (eREC and eRE) on any 3 commonly used transport protocols.
-The C&M information will not be transmitted via the eCPRI specific 4 protocol.
-The details of this information flow is out of the scope of the eCPRI specification.
-The intention is 5 that this information will use protocols (e.g. TCP) over the IP protocol but any other solution is not precluded.
+Control and management information will be exchanged between eCPRI entities (eREC and eRE) on any commonly used transport protocols.
+The C&M information will not be transmitted via the eCPRI specific protocol.
+The details of this information flow are out of the scope of the eCPRI specification.
+This information can use protocols (e.g. TCP) over the IP protocol but any other solution is not precluded.